jondos/JonDoFox_Profile/full/profile/extensions/{d37dc5d0-431d-44e5-8c91-49419370caa1}/readme.txt

 http://www.gnu.org/licenses/gpl.txt; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

+The full text of the GNU General Public License version 2 can be found in the file licence.txt.

 FLAG IMAGES
 ===========